MedMK/Lowfound-OpenAI-API-Chat/README.md

 ### Usage

-Open your web browser and navigate to http://localhost:3000 (or the specified port) to access the chat application.
+Open your web browser and navigate to http://127.0.0.1:5173 to access the chat application.
 Engage in natural language conversations with the AI model using the provided interface.

 ### Contributing